isomerpages/enterprisesg-sac/media/news-releases/_posts/2025-07-03-post-Launch of Accreditation Programme on Verification of Carbon Footprint of Product under VVB Scheme.md

 <p>In support of the SG Green Plan,&nbsp;the Singapore Accreditation Council
-(SAC) is pleased to announce the expansion of our&nbsp;accreditation scheme for Validation and Verification Bodies to include verification of carbon footprint of product, with effect from 04 July 2025.&nbsp;</p>
+(SAC) is pleased to announce the expansion of our&nbsp;accreditation scheme for Validation and Verification Bodies to include verification of carbon footprint of product, with effect from 04 July 2025.&nbsp;
-<p>With increasing emphasis and adoption by local and global stakeholders
+<br>With increasing emphasis and adoption by local and global stakeholders
 and regulators, more organisations and businesses are stepping up efforts to adopt climate and sustainability measures.
 This includes measuring carbon footprints of their products to meet growing demands from consumers, regulators,